| During

 The

-west coast Atlantic Ocean harbours giants of the
+west coast Atlantic Ocean harbours giants of

-sea including several species of whales and dolphins,
+the sea including several species of whales

-the domain of the well-camouflaged harmless sand
+territory and is the domain of the well-camouflaged

-He won't even move until you step on him and it
+in the shallows.
+He won't even move until you

-is not certain who gets the bigger shock - you
+step on him and it is not certain who gets the

-or the shark!
-The sandy shores of the lagoon are
+bigger shock - you or the shark!
+The sandy shores

-just bursting with life and digging into the wet
+of the lagoon are just bursting with life and

-sand reveals hundreds of little prawns.
+digging into the wet sand reveals hundreds of

 SEASONS